Vazhadval/SwipeClean/README.md

 1. Grant photo access permissions
 2. Swipe right (→) to keep photos
 3. Swipe left (←) to delete photos
+4. Tap share button (📤) to share photos to social apps
-4. Use undo button to reverse decisions
+5. Use undo button to reverse decisions
-5. Manage deleted photos in trash folder
+6. Manage deleted photos in trash folder

 ---